jfmengels/blog/content/blog/what-has-happened-since-elm-review-v2/index.md

 `2.2.0` introduced two new subcommands.

 `elm-review new-package` creates a new package with the aim to publish `elm-review` rules.
-The created package comes with the recommendation guidelines, an `elm-review` configuration and tests to help you create a high-quality package helpful to your users.
+The created package comes with the recommended guidelines, an `elm-review` configuration and tests to help you create a high-quality package helpful to your users.
 It also comes with a GitHub Actions setup to test your project in CI and [to automatically publish the package](https://github.com/dillonkearns/elm-publish-action/) when the version is bumped.
 Note: it will become even better and more complete with the next release 😉

 `elm-review new-rule` creates a source file and a test file for a new rule.
 You can use this inside your project's review configuration to create a custom rule or inside a review package.
 In review packages, it will automatically add the rule to the `exposed-modules` in the `elm.json` file and add the rule in the README.
 The rule comes with the recommended documentation guidelines.